coastwatch-training/CoastWatch-Tutorials/matchup-satellite-data-to-track-locations/R/matchup-satellite-data-to-track-locations.md

 Repeat the steps above with a different dataset.
 For example, extract sea surface temperature data using the following dataset:
 <https://coastwatch.pfeg.noaa.gov/erddap/griddap/nesdisGeoPolarSSTN5NRT_Lon0360.html>
-\* This dataset is a different ERDDAP, so remember the change the base URL. \* Set the new dataset ID and variable name.
+\* This dataset is a different ERDDAP, so remember to change the base URL. \* Set the new dataset ID and variable name.

 ##### Exercise 2: